thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 # Proof Sketch

+A stronger version of Godel's first incompleteness result is that the language, True Arithmetic (abbreviated TA), cannot be _axiomitized_.
+What is TA and why is it relevant?
+On a high level, TA contains all "True" statements formed using the vocabulary of Arithmetic.
+As we'll see, the fact that TA can't be axiomized is a statement about how complex it is: how we cannot easily capture what statements are (or are not) in TA using a certain types of formulae.
+At its heart, the first incompleteness result makes a claim about TA's complexity.

-A more general version of Godel's first incompleteness result is that TA cannot be _axiomitized_.
-For any set of axioms, such as PA, there is always some statement in TA that can't be proved from them.
-Before showing this, we'll first clarify our notation.
+We'll see, too, that this formulation of Godel's first incompleteness result implies other (more familiar) consequences.
+In particular, for any set of axioms (e.g. those constituting PA), there is always some statement in TA that can't be proved from them.
+Before diving in, we'll first clarify our notation.

 `Notation:`
 - By arithmetic, we mean the set of sentences formed from the vocabulary $$L_A = [0, s, +, \cdot; =]$$.